daleao/sdv/AwesomeProfessions/README.md

 - **TrashNeededPerFriendshipPoint** (uint) - Represents the number of trash items the Prestiged Conservationist must collect in order to gain 1 point of friendship towards all villagers.
 Default is 100.
 - **TaxDeductionCeiling** (float) - Represents the maximum allowed tax deduction by the Ferngill Revenue Service.
 Set this to a sensible value to avoid breaking your game.
 Default is 0.25 (25% bonus value on every item).

-### Super Mode Configs
+### Ultimate Configs
-- **EnableSuperMode** (bool) - Required to allow Super Mode activation.
+- **EnableUltimate** (bool) - Required to allow Ultimate activation.
 Super Stat continues to apply.
-- **SuperModeKey** (keybind) - This is the key that activates Super Mode for 2nd-tier combat professions.
+- **UltimateKey** (keybind) - This is the key that activates Ultimate for 2nd-tier combat professions.
 By default this is the same key as Modkey, but can also be set to a different key.
-- **HoldKeyToActivateSuperMode** (bool) - If set to true, then Super Mode will be activated after holding the above key for a short amount of time.
-If set to false, then Super Mode will activate immediately upon pressing the key.
-Useful if you are running out of keys to bind, or just want to prevent accidental activation of Super Mode.
+- **HoldKeyToActivateUltimate** (bool) - If set to true, then Ultimate will be activated after holding the above key for a short amount of time.
+If set to false, then Ultimate will activate immediately upon pressing the key.
+Useful if you are running out of keys to bind, or just want to prevent accidental activation of Ultimate.
 Default value is true.
-- **SuperModeActivationDelay** (float) - If HoldKeyToActivateSuperMode is set to true, this represents the number of seconds between pressing SuperModeKey and activating Super Mode.
-Set to a higher value if you use Prospector profession and find yourself accidentally wasting your Super Mode in the Mines.
+- **UltimateActivationDelay** (float) - If HoldKeyToActivateUltimate is set to true, this represents the number of seconds between pressing UltimateKey and activating Ultimate.
+Set to a higher value if you use Prospector profession and find yourself accidentally wasting your Ultimate in the Mines.
-- **SuperModeGainFactor** (double) - Determines how quickly the Super Mode resource bar fills up.
+- **UltimateGainFactor** (double) - Determines how quickly the Ultimate meter fills up.
-- **SuperModeDrainFactor** (double) - Determines how quickly the Super Mode resource bar drains during Super Mode.
+- **UltimateDrainFactor** (double) - Determines how quickly the Ultimate meter drains while active.
 The base duration is 15 seconds.
-Higher numbers make Super Mode last longer.
+Higher numbers make Ultimate last longer.

 ### Prestige Configs
 - **EnablePrestige** (bool) - Whether to apply prestige changes.